HospiceScout

 About Guardian Angel Home Care and Hospice of Akron

-Official quality ratings for this provider are not yet available from Medicare.
-Since these scores are missing, rely on your own gut feeling during the intake interview.
-Ask them directly about their staff turnover and how they handle after-hours calls.
+Official quality ratings for this provider are not yet available from the Centers for Medicare and Medicaid Services.
+You can still evaluate the agency by asking about their specific care plans and how they handle after-hours calls.

 What to Ask When Choosing a Hospice Provider